MONOLITH LAW OFFICE+81-3-6262-3248Weekdays 10:00-18:00 JST

 Inappropriate accounting refers to incorrect accounting processes, regardless of whether they are intentional or due to carelessness, such as not using correct information or misuse.

-Although ‘Fraudulent Accounting’ and ‘Window Dressing’, which are violations of laws, are also included in inappropriate accounting, many media use it to distinguish from ‘Fraudulent Accounting’ when the illegality is not clear.
+Although “fraudulent accounting” and “window dressing”—which are violations of laws—are also included in inappropriate accounting, many media outlets use the term to distinguish between these two concepts when the illegality is not clear.

 Fraudulent Accounting